SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 === Architecture-Based Approach

 *ASPP-UNet:* Integrates multi-scale feature learning directly into the segmentation architecture by replacing the UNet bottleneck with an ASPP module.
 The ASPP operates on 1024-channel features with dilation rates [1, 6, 12, 18], capturing fine details, medium structures, and global context simultaneously.
 Crucially, these multi-scale features are learned end-to-end for the segmentation task, not for generic image enhancement.
-Despite the additional multi-scale processing, ASPP-UNet contains only 21.5M parameters (30.9% fewer than baseline), as the ASPP module is more parameter-efficient than the baseline's double convolution bottleneck.
+Despite the additional multi-scale processing, ASPP-UNet contains only #calc.round(data.aspp_unet.parameters / 1000000, digits: 2)M parameters (#calc.round((1 - data.aspp_unet.parameters / data.baseline_unet.parameters) * 100, digits: 2)% fewer than baseline), as the ASPP module is more parameter-efficient than the baseline's double convolution bottleneck.